wp-plugins/pinterest-pin-it-button/readme.txt

 * [Pinterest Plugin Updates &raquo;](http://pinterestplugin.com "Pinterest Plugins for WordPress")
 * [User Support & Feature Requests &raquo;](http://pinterestplugin.com/user-support  "Pinterest Plugins for WordPress User Support")

-= Other Features =
+= More Features =

 * Hide on selected posts, pages and categories
 * Display above and/or below content
 * Optionally display on post excerpts
-* Enter custom CSS for fine-tuning layout and styling
+* Optionally specify URL, image and description for each button

 Take advantage of the exploding traffic Pinterest is generating by encouraging your readers to pin your content using this simple "Pin It" button.